 He has taught in Europe, Asia, the Middle East, and South America, and in six of Georgetown’s masters programs (MBA, Executive Masters in Leadership, EMBA, GEMBA, M.A. in International Business and Policy, and online Masters of Science in Finance).
 His classes focus on teams, leadership, change, and global business.
 He has also taught and directed executive education programs for a wide variety of domestic and international organizations.

-Associate Dean of Custom and Open Enrollment Programs
+Associate Dean of Custom Programs

 Ashley Baker is responsible for developing and implementing Georgetown McDonough’s custom programs centering on global leadership and operations, strategy, and change management for U.S. and international organizations.
 Baker arrived at Georgetown from Booz Allen Hamilton, where as an associate since 2006 he was responsible for program management and business development.
 He led client delivery teams across multiple functional disciplines and managed relationships with senior executive clients.
 Previously, Baker served as a startup member of the Office of the Director of National Intelligence and as a communications director at the North American Securities Administrators Association.
 Baker also was a Presidential Management Fellow, completing assignments at the Government National Mortgage Association, U.S. Treasury Department, Overseas Private Investment Corporation, and U.S. State Department.